universedocs/Universe-Docs/README.md

 **NOTE 2**: Please don't create duplicate softwares to compete, rather we can do it in cooperation!
 Will make sure flexible!

+**NOTE 3**: Software is free and open source so that all can use it, can include any valuable feature user needs no restrictions!
+Contents and usage may be paid or free, so still can earn money!
+Can share profit!

 Required developers see end of the document!

 Universe Documents (Universe Docs) (I've started this project from October 2018)